Ulvi Cemal Erkin: Biography

 Erkin shared the grand prize of the Republican People's Party with Ahmet Adnan Saygun and Hasan Ferit Alnar in 1943 for his Piano Concerto.
 He wrote the famous Köçekçe orchestral suite the same year.
 It was Alfred Cortot who gave him the idea of composing a piano concerto during his visit to Turkey, after listening to his Quartet.

 The Piano Concerto and the Köçekçe suite were premiered by the Presidential Symphony Orchestra on March 11, 1943.
 The orchestra was conducted by Dr. Ernst Praetorius, and Ferhunde Erkin was the soloist.
-On the request of German Ambassador Franz von Papen, the piano concerto was performed in Berlin, Germany on October 8, 1943.
+On the request of German Ambassador Franz von Papen, the piano concerto was performed in Berlin, Germany, on October 8, 1943.
 The Berlin Philharmonic was conducted by Fritz Zaun and the soloist was again Ferhunde Erkin.

-Erkin, who composed his first works while a student in Paris, was productive as a composer throughout his career as a professor of music which he embarked in 1930 at the age of 24, or occasion appearing as a pianist to perform a concerto, on others as an accompanist or as an orchestra conductor to interpret his own works or operas.
+Erkin, who composed his first works while a student in Paris, was productive as a composer throughout his career as a professor of music which he embarked in 1930 at the age of 24, on occasion appearing as a pianist to perform a concerto, on others as an accompanist or as an orchestra conductor to interpret his own works or operas.
 He also conducted the Conservatoire Student Orchestra at its periodic concerts and composed the "Sinfonietta", a work composed expressly to help instrumentalists overcome certain rhythmic and modal difficulties, peculiar to Turkish music.

-With its genuine quality, warmth and apparent simplicity, Erkin's music was very influential in arousing the enthusiasm of the Turkish public towards polyphonic music, and his works were among those most frequently performed.
-This is still the case today.
-The spiritual power of modal traditional music is masterfully reflected in spite of the absence of quarter tones in Western orchestral instruments and the uneven rhythmic beats of folk music are exquisitely employed in enchanting harmonic structure and orchestration.

 His works are widely and frequently performed and broadcast outside Turkey and he personally conducted his own works with orchestras such as the Czech Philharmonic, Concerts Colonne at the Brussels Fair and Orchestre philharmonique de Radio France.

-Erkin's heart had been failing since his late forties and he succumbed to a last stroke on September 15, 1972 at the age of 65.
+Erkin's heart had been failing since his late forties and he succumbed to a last stroke on September 15, 1972, at the age of 66.
 He was laid to rest at the Karşıyaka Cemetery in Ankara.